Jean Gregorek

 Dr Jean Gregorek is an Associate Professor of English who specializes in British and post-colonial literature from the nineteenth century to the present.
 She teaches courses in contemporary world literature and film, immigrant narratives, literature of globalization, gothic and crime fiction, and women and gender studies, as well as courses in British, Caribbean, and ethnic U.S. literature.
 Her courses mix classic novels and films with the voices of marginalized or lesser-known writers and filmmakers, always with the goal of encouraging students to imagine a variety of lives and beliefs outside of their own.

 Spanning a wide range of topics—from modernist literature to Scandinavian Noir to the prison-industrial complex—much of her own research explores either the cultural work of popular genres (pulp fiction, self-help, television detective series) or the intersections of literature and the history of empire.
-Recent work has focused on representations of modern ruins in documentary photography and film.
+Recent conference presentations have focused on mid-century women crime writers, and representations of modern ruins in documentary photography and film.
 In general her interests lie in the ways in which literature and art relate to larger historical forces: social movements, political upheaval, migration, war.

-Dr Gregorek serves as faculty mentor to the English Honor Society, and enjoys working with students on senior research theses.
+Dr Gregorek enjoys working with students on senior research theses.

 Awards